EU charges seen unlikely to hurt Google valuation

 "If the EU can find that Google's practices are anti-competitive or anti-consumer ... the regulators will catch up to more recent trends online, including the increasing dominance of Amazon, Facebook and Apple," Robert W. Baird & Co analyst Colin Sebastian said.

-Google's shares fell as much as 1.4 percent on Wednesday, while Facebook Inc (FB.O) and Amazon.com Inc (AMZN.O) were down about 1 percent.
+Google's shares fell as much as 1.4 percent on Wednesday, while Facebook Inc and Amazon.com Inc were down about 1 percent.

 "Without any structural changes forced on the underlying framework of Google Search, we see little long-term risk to the business model from regulators," Sebastian said.